 There are of course also controls to prevent money laundering, but these are not designed to protect the consumer.

-Our own broker partners are FC Exchange a foreign exchange provider and FCA authorised E-Money Institution.
+Our own broker partners are Foreign Currency Direct a foreign exchange provider and FCA authorised E-Money Institution.
 With over 25,000 clients, £5 billion transacted, and a 5-star Trust Pilot rating.

 Next: Spot and Forward Rates